 Liquids: available in three strengths – 10mg per 5ml, 25mg per 5ml and 50mg per 5ml

-If you are 18 or over, the doctor can prescribe amitriptyline for you as a licensed medicine for depression.
+If you are 18 or over, your doctor can prescribe amitriptyline for you as a licensed medicine for depression.

 Read our guide to depression